mattyoung101/site/content/blog/rsyncnet_backups.md

 point out, the description of the issue seems worryingly like the administrators have trouble maintaining a RAID configuration.
 This is concerning when BorgBase [specifically asks you not to run `borg check`](https://docs.borgbase.com/faq/#how-often-should-i-run-borg-check) operations to check the integrity of your backups, as they say it's protected by their RAID configuration.
+In fact, look, I'm going to go out and say I really disagree with this.
+The linked article says they will actually start to get cross with you and kill any `borg check` jobs, which I personally think is really poor form.
+Yes, I'm sure it absolutely increases IO overhead and reduces disk life, but if a customer is paying for your service, they should be entitled to validate the integrity of their backups.

 ### Backblaze B2/Wasabi/IDrive e2
 These are all S3-compatible object stores.
 As we detailed above, they have very good pricing (especially when